How ABA Therapy can Support Children Diagnosed with ASD be Successful at the Dentist

 4. Use Positive Reinforcement

-Celebrate even small wins—whether it's entering the clinic or sitting in the chair.
+Celebrate even small wins, whether it's entering the clinic or sitting in the chair.
 Offer praise and a reward (like a favorite toy or treat) after the visit.
+Sometimes, dental visits may trigger resistance or meltdowns.
+Learn strategies for handling challenging behaviors during ABA therapy sessions that can also be applied in the dentist’s office.

 After the Visit: Continue Support at Home